Tuizi/tuizi.github.io/dailyperf/tests/off_events/test.md

 ```
 The same method was attached 6 times on the ``body``, it means that once I click on the ``body`` element, this method is called **6 times**!

-So, what is really happening in term of performance when we forget to clean those events registries?
+So, what is really happening in term of performance when we forget to clean those registered events?

 ## The answer